-Upon the request at CMP 8, the secretariat prepared a technical paper, based on
+Upon the request at CMP 8, the secretariat prepared a technical paper,

-consideration by SBI 38.
+processes, for consideration by SBI 38.

-conversion to ERUs of AAUs or RMUs previously held by Parties.
+ERUs of AAUs or RMUs previously held by Parties.

-which enabled the AF to achieve its goal of the USD 100 million fundraising by the end of 2013.
+the AF to achieve its goal of the USD 100 million fundraising by the end of 2013.

 At the same time, the CMP continued to encourage Parties included in Annex I to the Convention and